Amending Your Will

 It is highly advisable that you review your Will every five years to make sure it reflects your current circumstances and meets your wishes.
 Failure to keep your Will up to date could result in you dying without your most recent wishes being accurately reflected in your Will, and you also run the risk that your Will could be invalid.

-Popular questions about making a Will
+Popular questions about updating a Will

 Yes of course.
 Although in most circumstances we recommend having a new Will drawn up.
 A solicitor, whether it is the one who originally wrote your Will, or a new one, Will need to check all of the details and it won’t necessarily save you any money to simply amend a Will.
 Speak to a specialist Wills solicitor today for their advice on whether a new Will may suit your situation better.